ictvoip/ictvoip-docs/docs/source/getting_started/quick_install.rst

 |

-ictVoIP Billing can be installed on WHMCS v8.5.x, v8.6.x, v8.7.x and v8.8.x running PHP7.x and PHP8.1.
+ictVoIP Billing can be installed on WHMCS v8.5.x through to v8.13.x running PHP7.x through PHP8.2.
 Compatible with Apache and Litespeed.
 However this guide assumes you are starting with a **basic** install of WHMCS with https enabled and understand the administration of the WHMCS platform.
 This install has been designed to be fast, simple and modular, and generally takes 5 minutes or less.
 Install Video TBA.
 For a more comprehensive install and setup please refer to the WHMCS sections as outlined in the rest of this document.

 Install ictVoIP Billing Addon
 =============================

 |

- 1. Downloading the ictvoip_billing_release-1.3.0_PHP7.4-8.1.zip from your client area licenses.
+ 1. Downloading the ictvoip_billing_release-####.zip from your client area licenses.

 Upload the ictVoIP Billing addon module zip file to /home/$user/tmp.

 i.e. Archive:
 ::

-/home/$user/tmp/ictvoip_billing_release-1.3.0_PHP7.4-8.1.zip
+/home/$user/tmp/ictvoip_billing_release-####.zip

 |
  2. Uncompress the module and copy the contents to your WHMCS root installation.
 Your directories which should be copied would be like this: